-Figure 1: H13209 sheet limits (in blue) overlaid onto Chart 18728
+Figure 1: H13210 sheet limits (in blue) overlaid onto charts 18728 and 18729

-Data were acquired to the survey limits in accordance with the requirements in the Project Instructions and the March 2019 NOS Hydrographic Surveys Specifications and Deliverables (HSSD) as shown in Figure 1.
-In all areas where the 3.5 meter depth contour or the sheet limits were not met, the Navigable Area Limit Line (NALL) was defined as the inshore limit of bathymetry due to kelp and the risks of maneuvering the survey vessel in close proximity to the steep and rocky shoreline.
-Examples of such areas are shown in Figure 2.
+Data were acquired to the survey limits in accordance with the requirements in the Project Instructions and the March 2019 NOS Hydrographic Survey Specifications and Deliverables (HSSD) as shown in Figure 1.
+In all areas where the 3.5 meter depth contour or the sheet limits were not met, the Navigable Area Limit Line (NALL) was defined as the inshore limit of bathymetry due to the risks of maneuvering the survey vessel in close proximity to areas of heavy swell and breakers.
+An example of such an area is shown in Figure 2.

-Figure 2: Areas where the NALL was defined by the presence of kelp or due to the steep and rocky shoreline
+Figure 2: Area where NALL was defined by presence of heavy swell and breakers